agility/agility-plenum-ui/README.md

 The command takes two arguments:

 - \`ComponentName\`: The name of the new component (PascalCase, e.g., "MyComponent").
 - \`DestinationDirectory\`: The directory where the new component will be created.
-It should be relative to the 'stories' directory (e.g., "Atoms" or "Molecules").
+It should be relative to the 'stories' directory (e.g., "atoms" or "Molecules").

 The script will create a new directory with the component name inside the destination directory (under the 'stories' directory), and generate three files in the new directory: